 Management Strategy Evaluation

 The MP has been simulation tested to determine its likely performance against a range of plausible scenarios.
 These scenarios and the details of the testing procedure are provided in WCPFC-SC20/MI- WP04.
-The results of the evaluations are outlined in WCPFC21-2024-XX and are available online at: https://ofp-sam.shinyapps.io/SPAMPLE/ .
+The results of the evaluations are outlined in WCPFC21-2024-30_rev.1 and are available online at: https://ofp-sam.shinyapps.io/SPAMPLE/ .

+Allocation

+Allocation is not included in, or affected by, the MP.

 Review and Final Provisions

 The Commission shall review this CMM in 2027 and 2030, coincident with the stock assessment, to ensure that the various provisions are having the intended effect.